 |

-small) but they were designed specifically with flight training in mind.
+they're small) but they were designed specifically with flight training in mind.
 Accordingly, they're easy to fly,

 but require considerable finesse to fly well.
 They burn less than 6 gallons of fuel an hour, so you're not